CleasbyCode/jdvrif/README.md

 ![Demo Image](https://github.com/CleasbyCode/jdvrdt/blob/main/demo_image/demo.jpg)
 {***Image demo: MP3 embedded within this JPG***}

-**Imgur issue:** When the embedded image size is over 5MB, the data is still retained, but Imgur will reduce the dimension size of your image.
+**Imgur issue:** Data is still retained when the file-embedded JPG image is over 5MB, but Imgur reduces the dimension size of the image.

 ***jdvrdt file-embedded images do not work with Twitter.
 For Twitter, please use [pdvzip](https://github.com/CleasbyCode/pdvzip) (PNG only).***

 This program can be used on Linux and Windows.

-The file data is inserted and preserved within multiple 65KB ICC Profile chunks in the image file.
+The file data is inserted and preserved within multiple 65KB ICC Profile blocks in the JPG image file.

 ![ICC](https://github.com/CleasbyCode/jdvrdt/blob/main/demo_image/icc.png)